What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Administer Prescribed Medication Promptly:

-Give your baby an antihistamine if previously prescribed by your paediatrician for mild reactions, strictly following dosage instructions.
-If your baby vomits, repeat the dose.
+Give your baby an antihistamine if previously prescribed by your Doctor for mild reactions, strictly following dosage instructions.

-In cases of severe reactions, immediately administer an epinephrine auto-injector (such as an EpiPen or Neffy nasal adrenaline device when available), if your doctor has prescribed one.
+In cases of severe reactions, immediately administer an epinephrine auto-injector (such as an EpiPen or Neffy nasal adrenaline device when available), this is the drug of choice and will improve most allergy symptoms.

 Monitor Your Baby’s Condition Closely: